NNPDF/pineappl/CONTRIBUTING.md

   data with `curl`.
 To make Github refresh the cached test data when running the CI, increase the integer `XX` in the line `key: test-data-vXX` by one.

+### Regression tests for Github Issues

+If you're writing a regression test for a Github Issue, name the test `issue_XXX`, where `XXX` is the Github Issue number.

 ## Git

 - When you commit, make sure the commit message is written properly.
 This